 Shur-Way Auto Body prides itself on providing quality collision repair that’s also economically friendly.
 In fact, this family-owned establishment was the first St. Louis collision repair outfit to offer a water-based automotive painting solution.
 To learn more about Shur-Way’s eco-conscious practices and dedication to premium auto collision services, click here.

 5. Involve the Insurance Companies

 Depending on several factors – including who was at fault for the accident, the cost of repairs, and your insurance provider’s deductible rates – you may or may not wish to invoke insurance benefits to help you repair your vehicle.
+Don’t forget to consider getting yourself a lawyer as well, you could take a look at someone like the Nehora Law Firm.
 If another driver was at fault for your accident, he/she may actually be held liable for your bill.
 Regardless, before any work is completed on your vehicle, ensure you know how the work is being funded.